When don’t you need probate?

-If the deceased owned a property then Probate will be required to sell or transfer it, unless it was owned as Joint Tenants with a co-owner who is still alive, in which case it passes automatically to the survivor on death.
+If the deceased did own a property either in their sole name or as tenants in common, then probate will be required to sell or transfer it.
+If they owned a property as joint tenants with someone who's still alive, it passes automatically to the survivor on death.
+Probate isn't needed for this.
 In this case a copy of the death certificate should be registered on the property title.

-Where the value of a certain asset is less than £5,000, the bank or organisation holding that asset may allow it to be distributed without Probate.
-This can include:
+If the value of a certain asset is less than £5,000, the bank or organisation holding that asset may allow it to be distributed without probate.

 - Building societies